Best Fireproof Safes in 2022

 Handle is plastic and low quality

-Fireproof Safe Buying Guide and FAQ
+Fireproof Safe Buying Guide

 How We Chose Our Selection of Fireproof Safes